Instant Pot Apple Butter (Naturally Sweetened)

 The full step-by-step instructions are in the recipe card below, but here is a quick overview of this easy apple butter recipe in the Instant Pot!
 Stovetop instructions are also in the recipe card below.

-Use the Saute function and cook the applesauce for about 1 hour, stirring frequently with a heat-safe spoon until it becomes butter and the desired thickness.
+1. Step 3: Use the Sauté function and cook the applesauce for about 1 hour, stirring frequently with a heat-safe spoon until it becomes smooth and reaches the desired thickness.
 It will be hot and bubbly as it cooks, so I use a splatter screen on top.
 You could also place a lid slightly ajar as it cooks.

 Applesauce vs. Apple Butter

-As you now know, this recipe becomes homemade applesauce before becoming apple butter.
-This means it can serve a dual function—two dishes in one recipe!
+As you now know, this recipe begins as homemade applesauce before evolving into apple butter.
+This means it can serve a dual function-two dishes in one recipe!

 Naturally sweetened applesauce is merely a stop on the journey to butter.

-The process of becoming applesauce vs apple butter is in the cooking time.
-The initial cooking breaks the apples down and creates a sauce.
-Once they are pureed, the cooking evaporates the liquid, caramelizes the natural sugars, and becomes apple butter.
+The process of making applesauce versus apple butter is determined by the cooking time.
+The initial cooking process breaks down the apples and creates a sauce.
+Once they are pureed, the cooking process evaporates the liquid, caramelizes the natural sugars, and results in apple butter.

 The right consistency of butter?
-That’s up to you.
-I like a looser butter that’s easy to spread or add into recipes, but you can continue cooking it until a spoon and can stand up!
+That's up to you.
+I like a looser butter that's easy to spread or add into recipes, but you can continue cooking it until it's thick enough to stand up!

 Do you have to peel the apples?